ssb22/adjuster/README.md

 `--yarowsky-debug=YAROWSKY_DEBUG
 `
  : Report the details of seed-collocation false positives if there are a large number of matches and at most this number of false positives (default 1).
 Occasionally these might be due to typos in the corpus, so it might be worth a check.

+`--normalise-debug=NORMALISE_DEBUG
+`
+ : When `--capitalisation` is not in effect. report words that are usually capitalised but that have at most this number of lower-case exceptions (default 1) for investigation of possible typos in the corpus

 `-1, --single-words`
  : Do not consider any rule longer than 1 word, although it can still have Yarowsky seed collocations if -y is set.
 This speeds up the search, but at the expense of thoroughness.
 You might want to use this in conjuction with -y to make a parser quickly.
 It is like -P (primitive) but without removing the conflict checks.